New Trend? Condo on a Miami Mega-Yacht

 While Larga Vida is being marketed as a new way to enjoy retirement or a successful life, it's comforting to know that every step has been taken to keep owners safe and happy.

-For information, contact ORCA by email at [email protected]-yachts.com, or via the website: www.condo-yachts.com.
+For information, contact ORCA by email at [email protected]yachts.com, or via the website: www.condo-yachts.com.
 ORCA is a subsidiary of Sophlex Ship Management in Port Canaveral, Florida.

 Media Contact: